Nearly all sessions are now listed - find the schedule below!

 All Levels

 All over our states and provinces, people are confronted with the effects of climate change and have to adapt.
 In a five year research program in collaboration with a Regional Municipal County in the southern part of Québec, we managed to work with stakeholders of different kinds.
 Challenges of mutual understanding and of "translation" from the technical to the vernacular and vice-versa were part of the game.
-After having presented our project in its main lines, I want to focus on some experiences of dialogue, by getting back to actual exchanges that took place (by use of transcripted material).
+After having presented our project in its main lines, I want to focus on some experiences of dialogue, by getting back to actual exchanges that took place.

 Alain Letourneau - Professor, Philosophy and Applied Ethics Department; Université de Sherbrooke